sayeed205/wasabi-proxy/README.md

 -   Node.js 18.x or later
 -   pnpm 9.x or later
 -   A Wasabi S3 account with access key and secret key
+-   warning - use readonly acces key and secret key

 ## Getting Started